top of page

 • Explain to your children that you want to declutter their toys and donate them to other children who are a lot less fortunate.

-• Tell them that you want to organize and ask what toys are they willing to let go.
+• Tell them that you want to organize and ask what toys are they willing to let go of.

 • Set up a tall box (like a laundry container) in their room and tell them that moving forward, they are to drop in toys (and clothing) that they think some other child would like.
 When the box is full, take the contents to your favorite thrift store.
 Bring the child along so s/he can see where donations go to live.